Cessation of the ABSTUDY Away from Home rate 010-02070150

 Secondary school boarding student + Read more ...
 A secondary school boarding student who discontinues study before the completion of a school term is only eligible for Away from Home rate up to the date of discontinuation.
 Update the following on the student record:

 Note: the EYPY screen does not need to be end dated if new study details are to be coded for Schooling B Award.
+If the student has commenced a new course of study, see Changing or correcting course of study and/or educational provider for ABSTUDY students.
 Record details on a DOC on the student's record detailing the reason for the cessation of Away from Home rate.
-Note: if a customer received a Crisis Payment in the period the change is applied, a manual reassessment of Crisis Payment may be required.
-For more information, see Reviewing and reassessing Crisis Payment (CrP). |
+If a customer received a Crisis Payment (CrP) in the period the change is applied, a manual reassessment of CrP may be required. |

 3 |